RV & Motorhome Registration in Missouri

 Traveling the country in your RV or motor home can be an exciting adventure, but you'll need to make sure your vehicle is properly registered before you begin your road trip.

 According to Missouri law, you must title your RV or motor home within 30 days of your purchase.
-Otherwise, late fees will range from $25 to $200.
+Otherwise you will face late fees.

 To obtain a title and registration, you must bring the following documents to your nearest motor vehicle office: